getnikola/plugins/v8/orgmode/README.md

 In order to correctly generate image urls, you may write `[[img-url:/images/test.jpg]]`, and then it should be generated as `<img src="/images/test.jpg" alt="test.jpg">`.

+The internal link in ox-html is a little fuzzy.
+For example, `[[./test.org][test]]` will be generated as `<a href="file:///./test.jpg">"test"` because the path is considered as an absolute file path.

+In order to correctly generate internal link urls, you may write `[[int-url:./test][test]` (i.e. JUST THE FILENAME WITHOUT THE .org EXTENSION PART), and then it should be generated as <a href="./test/index.html">"test".